 The Key Links Between Inventory Management and Warehouse Management Are...

-It’s best to think of inventory management as an indispensable function of warehouse management.
+It’s best to think of inventory management as an indispensable warehouse management function.
 Purchasing, storing, and shipping your products efficiently contribute to a profitable warehouse strategy.

 With that in mind, what are the key links between inventory management and warehouse management?
 Let’s break it down into five categories:

 Any eCommerce business owner understands the importance of getting stock in on time.
-Your inventory and order management suffer unless you have well-defined processes in place.
+Your inventory and order processing suffer unless you have well-defined processes in place.

 Assign docks and drop-off times to delivery drivers.
 This offers your warehouse staff enough time to stage pallets and put away new stock.
-You can also assign in-house point people for your third-party partnerships.
-This prevents communication disparities and also simplifies who is overseeing what goods and when.
+You can also assign point staff for your third-party partnerships.
+This prevents communication disparities and simplifies who oversees what goods and when.

 Warehouses usually have clear locations for storing and packing items.
 Issues may crop up if a defective or returned product doesn’t have a clear destination.
-Each item that’s brought into your warehouse should follow an established path, which is often called one-way flow.
-Products that fall outside the normal flow should have their own procedure, as well.
+Each item brought into your warehouse should follow an established path, which is called one-way flow.
+Products that fall outside the normal flow should also have their procedure.

 As a business owner, you likely know which products of yours are bestsellers.
 Unfortunately, that doesn’t mean your warehouse is organized accordingly.
 Your warehouse needs both inventory control and product segmentation to run smoothly.

-Inventory control is the process of watching which products move and which don’t, so you can make informed decisions about how to maximize profit.
-Product segmentation (sometimes called ABC inventory analysis) is the process of categorizing goods into these three groups:
+Inventory control is the process of watching which products move and which don’t, so you can make informed decisions about maximizing profit.
+Product segmentation–sometimes called ABC inventory analysis–is the process of categorizing goods into these three groups:

-- Winners: profitable products that drive your sales
+- Winners: Profitable products that drive 80% or more of your sales.

-- Chasers: semi-profitable products, or products that create inventory variety
+- Chasers: Semi-profitable products or products that create an inventory variety.

 Winners should be in all of your warehouses, regardless of where they’re located, because they’re proven to succeed.
 Chasers should be kept in warehouses close to relevant markets; otherwise, keep them at a minimum.

 Losers should be pared down at each warehouse until you have none left.
-It’s important to eliminate dead stock whenever possible so your business is only selling profitable goods.
+It’s important to eliminate dead stock whenever possible, so your business only sells profitable goods.